DavidAnson/markdownlint/doc/Rules.md

 Note: This rule applies to a sublist only if its parent lists are all also unordered (otherwise, extra indentation of ordered lists interferes with the rule).

+The `start_indented` parameter allows the first level of lists to be indented by the configured number of spaces rather than starting at zero (the inverse of MD006).

 <a name="md009"></a>